 - Complete the application form and submit in-person or online to firstname.lastname@example.org

-- $300 non-refundable deposit to hold a seat that goes towards the full tuition of $4800.
+- 10% non-refundable deposit to hold a seat that goes towards the full tuition

 Class size is limited, and enrollment is based on a first-come, first-served basis.
 Waiting lists are established once classes have met maximum enrollment.
 Class dates come out on a quarterly basis.
 To view upcoming classes, click here.

 Class ScheduleClass meets 5 days a week, Monday - Friday.
-Classroom instruction days meet from 7AM-5PM and all other training days are from 8AM-5PM.
+Classroom instruction days meet from 8AM-5PM.
 Attendance is mandatory.
 Students that fail to attend or notify instructor of leave may incur an additional charge for make-up time.